bakkot/call-chatgpt/README.md

 `node call.js` will run the app and wait for your webhook on port 3000.
 Make sure you're running `Tailscale funnel` or whatever so that the wider internet can talk to that port.

 Then call the number and just talk.
 You'll need to wait 3 seconds after speaking for it to recognize that you're done and start responding, and responses themselves will also take a couple seconds to begin.

-TODO: Right now it only responds to a single message and then stops, because I haven't implemented anything smarter.